Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 Let's implement our own version of [takeUntil](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#takeUntil(org.reactivestreams.Publisher)) operator.
-It is quite a [tricky one](https://akarnokd.blogspot.ru/2015/05/pitfalls-of-operator-implementations.html) to implement, because of the need to track and manage subscription to two streams.
+It is quite [tricky](https://akarnokd.blogspot.ru/2015/05/pitfalls-of-operator-implementations.html) as subscriptions to two streams need to be tracked and managed.
 We need to relay all the elements from the source stream until the other stream either completes or emits anything.
-However, we have [select] expression to rescue us in coroutines implementation:
+However, we have the [select] expression to rescue us in the coroutines implementation:

 <!--- INCLUDE
 import kotlinx.coroutines.channels.*